ScilifelabDataCentre/dds_cli/docs/index.rst

    **Please do not use any sensitive data during this testing phase.** The key management has been implemented and your data should be secure, however there may be bugs and/or issues which we need to solve before DDS is put in production.

 The Data Delivery System (DDS) consists of a command line interface (CLI) and a very minimal web interface.
-The web interface will be improved on as soon as possible, but we have decided that having a working CLI is highest on the priority list.
+The web interface will be improved on as soon as possible, but we have decided that having a working CLI and its corresponding API is highest on the priority list.

-To go to the DDS web interface, go to https://delivery.scilifelab.se/.
+The DDS web interface can be found at https://delivery.scilifelab.se/.
 There will only be a log in page and the possibility of requesting a password change.
 A guide on how to test out the existing web can be found :ref:`here<web>`.

 How will I get my user account?
 ===============================